 Asking the Right Questions

 Organizations large and small are asking the usual questions: “Could this happen to us?” and “Are we vulnerable to and have we fixed this vulnerability?”
-They are also likely asking some fundamental questions about their cybersecurity programs in general: “Do we have the right people with the right skills?”, “Do we have the right solutions in place?”, “Are we doing enough?”, or “Are we secure?”
+They are also likely asking some fundamental questions about their cyber security technologies and cybersecurity programs in general: “Do we have the right people with the right skills?”, “Do we have the right solutions in place?”, “Are we doing enough?”, or “Are we secure?”

 Perhaps the most depressing and disturbing question that is being asked is “look at the companies that were breached, if it can happen to them what chance do we have of avoiding a similar incident?”